-The WiFi connection issues may occur if you’re using a wrong wireless network adapter driver or it’s out of date.
+The WiFi connection issues may occur if you’re using the wrong wireless network adapter driver or it’s out of date.
 You should try updating the driver and see if this works for you.

 There are two ways to update your network adapter driver: manually and automatically.

 Manually update the driver:

 You can go to the website of your network adapter, search the latest version of your adapter, then download and install it into your laptop.